Motivations of High School Students of Different Sex and Age

 Conclusion.
 We showed that as a child grows up, the orientation in learning becomes more and more generalized, with a stronger expression for boys than for girls.
 In the junior group, girls have a motivation that is oriented to the future, whereas boys do not; such motivations in boys are seen only in the senior group and are inextricably linked to the parents’ approval.
 Both for boys and girls, the content of their motivation for cognitive achievement in the older age group is based on two motives, which are independent at the younger age: curiosity and prestige.
 However, with girls, apart from a desire to learn new things, the aspiration to differ notably from others and to demonstrate their achievements to others is significantly greater than with boys

-About the authors: Vartanova, Irina I.
+Authors: Vartanova, Irina I.

 Themes: Educational psychology